neuronsimulator/nrn/programming/timer.rst

     Description:
-        Stop calling the python function.
-At least on linux, this will prevent the calling of the function at the end of the current interval.
+        Stop calling the Python function.
+At least on Linux, this will prevent the calling of the function at the end of the current interval.